edx/frontend-i18n/README.rst

 Configures the i18n library with messages for your application.

-The first is the application configuration object.
+The first argument is the application configuration object.

-The second parameter is an object containing messages for each supported locale, indexed by locale name.
+The second argument is an object containing messages for each supported locale, indexed by locale name.

 Example of second parameter::